EMERGING MARKETS-Latam FX climb as dollar slips; Argentina stocks fall for second day

 By Ankika Biswas

-Nov 28 (Reuters) - Most Latin American currencies gained on Tuesday on improved risk appetite as the dollar slipped to a three-month low ahead of U.S. and euro zone inflation data this week, while Argentina's stocks continued to lose ground after recent gains.
+Nov 28 (Reuters) - Most Latin American currencies gained on Tuesday on improved risk appetite as the dollar slipped to a more than three-month low ahead of U.S. and euro zone inflation data this week, while Argentine stocks continued to lose ground.

+Further boosting risk assets, multiple Federal Reserve policymakers on Tuesday signaled the central bank could keep rates on hold for the rest of the year.

-The MSCI index for Latam currencies .MILA00000CUS rose 0.6%, and was on track for its biggest monthly gain since June.
-The greenback has lost over 3% in November and was poised for its steepest monthly loss this year on bets U.S. interest rates have peaked.
+The MSCI index for Latam currencies .MILA00000CUS rose 0.6% against the U.S. dollar, on track for its biggest monthly gain since June.
+The greenback has lost nearly 4% in November on bets U.S. interest rates have peaked.

 The key triggers globally this week include China PMI on Wednesday, inflation readings from the U.S. and the euro zone, and an OPEC+ meeting all on Thursday.